mmomtchev/Forez/README.md

 He takes part in the organization of the Barons Crusade and it is eager to follow the steps of his father who he barely knew.
 However there might have been other, more Earthly reasons for his decision.
 As was the case for many crusader knights, the privileges of the special legal status that they enjoyed also played a major role.
 Some sources mention a possible - and very serious - sentence of excommunication for harboring heretics ([2], page 726, [3], page 416, to check!!!).
 Other sources cite large debts, for which a crusader did not have to pay interest ([3], page 546).
 The debt theory is further corroborated by administrative acts mentioned by de la Mure ([4], page 246).
 There are however no traces of any sentence of excommunication in the original sources.

-#### Death according to de la Mure

 According to Jean-Marie de la Mure, he dies on August 10 1239.
 In his chronicles from 1675, de la Mure asserts that Guy IV never had the chance to depart on the Crusade, as he died shortly before its departure.
 On the other side, in the 1860 revised edition of his manuscript, this most likely wrong statement is attributed to an administrative act - the execution of his will - dated May 8 1240.

+There are factual documents - from "Trésor des Chartes du Roi" - which dispute him claims of Guy IV dying right before the crusade.

 The presence of another will, dated August 10 1241 - the same date, but two years later - suggests that his is simply an error.
-August 10 1241 is also the date inscribed on his tomb in the Montbrison church.
 The authors of the 1860 edition also cite a number of administrative acts from another archive - "Trésor des Chartes du Roi" - which contain a number of financial transactions made by his wife - and which indicate that Guy IV was absent during this period.
 The first mention of his death is in 1241 and the first administrative acts of Guy V are from 1242. ([4], pages 239-241).

-All this means that Guy IV did depart on the Barons Crusade and died on its way back.

 This theory is also confirmed by another independent source - the Eracles chronicles.
 Book 33, chapter 44 mentions that a new great crusade had departed from France and was awaited in the Holy Land and proceeds to enumerate the knights taking part: *"The count of Forez who was count of Nevers in right of his wife"*.
 [3].
 Janet Shirley identifies this count as Guigues V, count of Forez (1203-1241) and Nevers (1239-1241) - and this is clearly Guigues IV according to this paper's numbering.

 It is very likely that de la Mure concluded himself that Guigues never left on the crusade according to the erroneous year of death - 1239.
-He must have proceeded to write an account, which currently seems to be completely fictitious, of his son, Guigues V, joining the crusade at a later date (see the detailed discussion below).
+De la Mure's work was written about 400 years after the events of the Barons Crusade.
+The main source of his work was the church and the administrative records - which are currently part of the French national archives and - certainly - orally transmitted tales.
+There were no written records about what happened in the East that were available to him.
+This can explain the fact that otherwise real events that happened during the Seventh Crusade are misattrbuted to the Barons Crusade.
+He must have proceeded to write an account, which currently seems to be completely fictitious, of his son, Guigues V, joining the crusade at a later date.

 #### Departing from France